giulianopz/newscanoe/README.md

 ## Newscanoe

 Newscanoe is a minimal reimplementation of the glorious [newsboat](https://newsboat.org/):
-- only for Linux terminal emulators
+- only for Linux terminal emulators (at the moment, at least)
 - written in Go but rigorously nonglamorous
-- meant to be lighter and easier to build from source or to distribute (in the future) in a distribution-independent package format such as Snap, Flatpak, or AppImage.
+- meant to be lighter and easier to build from source or to distribute (in the future) as a traditional distribution-dependent (e.g. rpm/deb) or independent (e.g. Snap, Flatpak, or AppImage) package.

+## Configuration

 The only prerequisite is a file containing only urls of RSS/Atom feeds line-by-line (see the [urls sample file](./assets/urls)) located in the directory `$XDG_CONFIG_HOME/newscanoe` or `$HOME/.config/newscanoe`.

 Once loaded, feeds are cached in the directory `$XDG_CACHE_HOME/newscanoe` or `$HOME/.cache/newscanoe`.

+## Usage

 Supported keybindings:
 - `r`, load/reload a feed